oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 **Answer: C) To automatically scale the number of EC2 instances up or down based on demand**

 **Explanation:**
-Auto Scaling Groups adjust the number of running EC2 instances automatically based on predefined criteria, ensuring that your application has the right amount of resources to handle traffic fluctuations efficiently.
+Auto Scaling Groups `adjust the number of running EC2 instances automatically` based on predefined criteria, ensuring that your application has the right amount of resources to handle traffic fluctuations efficiently.

+---

+### Question 6: Which AWS service is typically used in conjunction with EC2 to distribute incoming application traffic across multiple instances?

+**Options:**
+- A) AWS Lambda
+- B) Amazon RDS
+- C) Amazon CloudFront
+- D) Elastic Load Balancing (ELB)

+**Answer: D) Elastic Load Balancing (ELB)**

+**Explanation:**
+Elastic Load Balancing `automatically distributes incoming application traffic` across multiple EC2 instances, enhancing availability and fault tolerance by ensuring that traffic is evenly spread and instances are not overwhelmed.

 ---